-Paul Manafort To Serve Total Of More Than 7 Years Following D.C.
-Guilty Plea
+Paul Manafort Sentenced To 3.5 More Years In Prison; New State Indictment Announced

 An important question for Jackson, she said, was whether Manafort had been an "organizer or leader" of the offenses.
 That affects what the judge called the "algebra" involved with determining prison sentences, she said.

 Manafort pleaded guilty to conspiracy charges in the Washington, D.C., case in order to avoid a trial last year.
-He admitted that he'd concealed from authorities the work he was doing for political clients in Ukraine and that he'd schemed with a partner to try to persuade potential jurors to lie about it.
+He admitted that he had concealed from authorities the work he was doing for political clients in Ukraine and that he had schemed with a partner to try to persuade potential jurors to lie about it.

 One key figure in that scheme was Manafort's partner Konstantin Kilimnik, whom prosecutors have linked with Russia's intelligence services.
 He was indicted on conspiracy charges last summer.

-Manafort agreed to cooperate with prosecutors after his guilty plea but the office of Justice Department special counsel Robert Mueller said he began lying in his interviews.
+Manafort agreed to cooperate with prosecutors after his guilty plea, but the office of Justice Department special counsel Robert Mueller said he began lying in his interviews.

 Arguments in court

-Prosecutors had asked the judge not to take Manafort's cooperation into consideration when assessing what sentence he should receive and on Wednesday the government argued he deserved a serious punishment.
+Prosecutors had asked the judge not to take Manafort's cooperation into consideration when assessing what sentence he should receive and, on Wednesday, the government argued he deserved a serious punishment.

-"We're here today for crimes that Paul Manafort committed for over a decade"—crimes that involved over 30 offshore accounts in at least three foreign countries, hiding income he used "to fuel his extravagant lifestyle," prosecutor Andrew Weissman told the judge.
+"We're here today for crimes that Paul Manafort committed for over a decade" — crimes that involved over 30 offshore accounts in at least three foreign countries, hiding income he used "to fuel his extravagant lifestyle," prosecutor Andrew Weissmann told the judge.

 "Mr. Manafort committed crimes that undermined our political process and subverted the due process of law."